LivePersonInc/faas-client-jdk/README.md

 ## Adding the client as maven dependency

-Go to your project's pom.xml file and add the dependency.
+Go to your project's pom.xml file and add as dependency.

 ```xml
 <dependency>